SAFCSP-Team/books-recommendations/README.md

-# books-recommendations
+# Resources Recommendations

-This folder contains a comprehensive collection of files, each dedicated to recommending essential books across various technical topics.
-Each file focuses on a specific area of study and includes a selection of books.
+This repository offers a comprehensive collection of resources to recommend essential books, websites, and videos across a wide range of technical topics.
+Each file is dedicated to a specific area of study, providing a carefully selected list of books and other learning materials to support your knowledge.

+>[!NOTE]
+> This repo is continuously updated with new learning materials.